MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

 processing server and makes those gifs into videos for extra sexy load times.
 We also use software like jhead to strip exif tags out of JPG files.

-### Launch Time
+### Beta Time

-Most of you will probably read this after launch, but for us, we're still getting ready.
+Most of you will probably read this after we hit beta, but for us, we're still getting ready.
 We're pretty damn excited about this software, and hope it'll go far.
 You can let us know your thoughts by commenting here.
 You can also join us and listen in on (or contribute to) development chatter on our [IRC channel](http://webchat.freenode.net/?channels=mediacrush&uio=d4) ([irc://](irc://irc.freenode.net/mediacrush)).